arvis-plugins/arvis-simple-websearch-plugin/README.md

 ## Usage

-Add more web search engine you want to below config table.
+You can add more web search engine you want to below config table.

 ![](./setting.png)

+If there is no favicon of the web site, you can add the favicon png icon to `favicon` folder manually.

 ## Related